Deveshri15/Deveshri15/README.md

-   Hi There 👋
+   Hi There 👋 , Deveshri Jangale

-  I'm Deveshri Jangale
   About Me:-
   I have completed M.Com & D.T.L from North Maharashtra University.
   I Have 1year 7months experiance as Accountant & office Adminstration in CA DRK & Associates firm at vashi,Navi Mumbai